cagov/pantheon-mirror-drought-ca-gov/wp-content/plugins/wp-media-category-management/README.txt

 = Main Features =

-* Use post categories or dedicated media categories.
+* Use post categories or dedicated MCM media categories.
 * Control your media categories via admin the same way as post categories.
 * Bulk toggle any media taxonomy assignment from Media Library via admin.
-* Filter media files in Media Library by your custom taxonomies, both in list and grid view.
+* Filter media files in Media Library by your custom taxonomies, both in List and Grid view.
-* Use new or existing shortcode to filter the media on galleries in posts.
+* Use new or existing shortcode to filter the media on galleries in posts and pages.
 * Use a default category while uploading (see FAQ section).

+= Premium Features =

+* Use functionality to manage whether users are allowed or disallowed to manage media.
+* Use WPMCM Gallery block to filter the media on galleries in posts and pages.
+* Filter media per user on several places like List or Grid view and showing media with block or shortcode.
+* Export MCM Categories and / or attachment information filtered by user.
+* Use WP Importer functionality for exported information, even on sites without WP MCM Premium installed.
+* Use WPMCM Gallery block layout when using wp-mcm shortcode to filter the media in posts and pages.

 == Installation ==